Corymbia/eucalyptus-documentation/content/user_guide/cf_overview/cf_templates/_index.md

 ## ElasticIP.template
-This template attaches an [elastic IP](../shared/glossary.dita#elasticips) to a new and existing instance.
+This template attaches an Elastic IP to a new and existing instance.
 You must pass along the existing instance ID.

     {